 Dosages vary with the product.
 Toxicity is not an issue but taste can be, especially with the reishi mushroom.

 Colostrum.
 Colostrum comes from the first milk of lactating cows.
-They contain immune factors that stimulate immune system development.
+It contains immune factors that stimulate immune system development.

 These products may not cure cancer, but they do seem to have benefits as part of a cancer protocol.